wuerges/connection_monitor/README.md

-pycomon: a simple connection monitor, using python
+pycomon: A simple internet connection monitor
 =======================

 This project aims to build a simple connection monitor than